 Contributions shall be paid into each employee's account of an eligible fund nominated by the organisation.
+The current eligible fund is HESTA.

 The organisation shall provide training and assistance to employees in understanding the concept and benefits of Superannuation and the completion of an application form.